-The windlass is located under the forward deck hatch above the rope locker.
-The anchor is stored on the anchor roller and is raised and lowered by the windlass.
-The anchor line is stored in the rope locker and routed out through the windlass to the anchor chain.
+The windlass is located under the forward deck hatch in the anchor locker.
+The anchor is stored in the chute through the bow and is raised and lowered by the windlass.
+The anchor line is stored below the windlass and routed out through the windlass to the chain and anchor.
 The anchor locker is equipped with a receptacle for the windlass remote control.